zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### REST service identification

-* **serviceId** (XML Path: /instance/app)
+* **serviceId** (_XML_ Path: `/instance/app`)

-    Uniquely identifies instances of a microservice in the API ML.
-    The service developer specifies a default value during the design of the service.
+    This parameter uniquely identifies instances of a microservice in the API ML.
+The service developer specifies a default value for the `serviceId` during the design of the service.

-    **Note:** (YAML only): If needed, the system administrator at the customer site can change the parameter and provide a new value in the externalized service configuration.
+    **Note:** The `serviceId` applies to _YAML_ configuration only.
+If needed, the system administrator at the customer site can change the parameter and provide a new value in the externalized service configuration.

-    (See externalizing API ML REST service configuration [api-mediation - onboarding enabler external configuration](#api-mediation-onboard-enabler-external-configuration.md)).
+    For more information, see [api-mediation - onboarding enabler external configuration](#api-mediation-onboard-enabler-external-configuration.md).

     **Important!**  Ensure that the service ID is set properly with the following considerations: